QUEEN’S NATIONAL SCHOLAR

 Applicants are asked to submit: a letter of application, a curriculum vitae which includes a comprehensive list of publications, a statement of current and prospective research interests, a statement of teaching experience, and copies of recent publications to the address below.
 Please also arrange to have three letters of reference, one of which must be at arm’s length, sent to Dr. Brian Cumming, Director, School of Environmental Studies, Queen's University, Kingston, Ontario K7L 3N6.
 E-mail: email@example.com

-Queen's is committed to employment equity and diversity in the workplace and welcomes applications from women, visible minorities, Aboriginal people, persons with disabilities and persons of any sexual orientation or gender identity.
+The University invites applications from all qualified individuals.
+Queen's is committed to employment equity and diversity in the workplace and welcomes applications from women, visible minorities, Aboriginal people, persons with disabilities, and persons of any sexual orientation or gender identity.

 All qualified candidates are encouraged to apply; however, in accordance with Canadian Immigration requirements, Canadian citizens and Permanent Residents of Canada will be given priority.